-Rose Hill School is an independent prep school for boys and girls aged 3-13 in the middle of Tunbridge Wells.
-Coniston Ave, since you asked, so yippeedidoodah it’s superclose to the shops, theatre or Basil Cafe on St John’s Rd for a morning caffeine injection.
-So it’s a (yeah, admittedly superficial) Muddy thumbs up on the location.
+Rose Hill School is an independent prep school for boys and girls aged 3-13 in the middle of Tunbridge Wells, on Coniston Ave, to be precise.

-Music wise, there’s the usual provision for peripatetic music teachers.
-But more interestingly Tom Chaplin, lead singer of the British pop rock band Keane, recently judged the inter house music competition and the winning house got the best trophy I’ve seen yet (below).
+And, here’s one for the ‘fun fact’ fans.
+A few years ago Tom Chaplin, lead singer of the British pop rock band Keane, judged the inter house music competition and the winning house got the best trophy I’ve seen yet (above).

 The Learning Skills department here is pretty good too.
 The Head of Learning Skills is full time and is ultimately responsible for the provision of extra support available to children with Specific Learning Difficulties so everyone gets to achieve their full potential.